victordmitrievny/vgs_stripe_demo/README.md

 -server.py - collection of tokenized data, posting through VGS outbound proxy to Payment Methods and then to Payment Intent<br>
 -images - images for the HTML page <br>
 -Procfile, requirements.txt - supplemental files needed for Heroku deployment <br>

-To start the program:

-1. Pip install requirements.txt
-2. Launch **server.py**

-_**Methodology Breakdown:**_

-1. The program starts with Python server launch
-2. Using HTML and CSS, the program generates basic page layout, its elements, text and the upload button
-3. Javascript listens to the image-upload event and passes it to the backend
-4. Using Python, the program receives the picture on the back-end
-5. Using Tesseract OCR, given the image is in the right format, the program converts the image to a text string
-6. The program then formats the text string to make ingredients identification process easier
-7. The program then identifies each ingredient by splitting the formatted text string by commas (",") and writes each ingredient in a list of dictionaries
-8. The program checks each of the ingredients present in the dictionary against the ingredients present in the SQL database
-9. If there is a match, the program generates a dynamic HTML table in Python, and adds the matched ingredient, its category and its effect to a new row
-10. The process repeats until the algorithm goes through all of the dictionary ingredients
-11. The program passes the resulting HTML table back to Javascript on the front-end
-12. Javascript generates the table passed from the back-end and updates the overall HTML layout and CSS styles

-13.* The program is then deployed on Heroku, alongside the SQL database created for this project